-The Manufacture of Bronze Plaque
+The Manufacture of bronze plaques

 This section will help you understand THE BASICS how bronze plaques are manufactured and what to expect in terms of the physical plaque.